 I take climate change seriously.
-I know that every time we have to change our cookware because of scratches, the coating is peeling off, it broke mid pancake flip leaving you with the handle on one hand and a mess of raw batter on the walls (yes, that happened), or whichever other reason, our carbon footprint increases tremendously.
+I know that every time we have to change our cookware because of scratches, the coating is peeling off, or it broke mid-pancake flip leaving you with the handle on one hand and a mess of raw batter on the walls (yes, that happened), or whichever other reason, our carbon footprint increases tremendously.

 That doesn’t happen with Cast Iron cookware, though.
 My grandmother still has an old cast iron pan, a wedding gift, that works like a dream!
 Nothing burns, nothing sticks, but she doesn’t let anyone use it, “You’ll mess up my seasoning,” she says.

-And she’s absolutely right, the magic of cast iron lays on the seasoning!
+And she’s absolutely right, the magic of cast iron lies in the seasoning!
 It doesn’t only provide the cookware with non-stick properties but also prevents it from rusting and it only gets better with time, meaning that the more you cook with it, the better it gets.

 It is so crucial that several brands carrying cast iron cookware have started to sell pre-seasoned pieces.
 But if you want to season your own pan (always recommended), I’ll leave you a thorough guide by Lodge